-To reconsider a nonurgent claim Within 6 months of our initial decision, you may ask us in writing to reconsider our initial decision.
+To reconsider a non-urgent care claim

+Within 6 months of our initial decision, you may ask us in writing to reconsider our initial decision.
 Follow Step 1 of the disputed claims process detailed in Section 8 of this brochure.